 The Western Australia Gas Statement of Opportunities (WA GSOO) include forecasts of gas demand and supply, an overview of gas infrastructure in the state, and emerging issues affecting the gas industry.
 It is designed to assist gas market participants and other energy industry stakeholders to identify any potential shortfalls, constraints, and opportunities in the WA natural gas sector.

-The WA GSOO forecasts are based on gas demand modelling and market evaluation undertaken by Marsden Jacob Associates.
+The WA GSOO forecasts in 2017 and 2018 are based on gas demand modelling and market evaluation undertaken by Marsden Jacob Associates.
 Our report can be accessed on the AEMO website (link).
 Marsden Jacob Associates forecast gas consumption of various gas use segments, e.g. residential, small business, mining and mineral processing, Gas Power Generation (GPG) etc.

 You can access the WA Gas Demand Report here and/or contact Grant Draper in our Perth office for further information on 08 9324 1785.